Shindy Johnson

 Headshot of Shindy Johnson

-Shindy Johnson is an educator and new media technology enthusiast who earned a degree in Chemistry and Physics at the University of Guyana, South America.
-After migrating to the USA and teaching at a large urban high school Shindy earned a masters degree in Science Education at New York University Steinhardt School of Education.
-Her interest in emerging digital technologies led to her completing another masters degree in professional studies at New York University -Tisch-ITP program.
+Shindy Melanie Johnson started her professional career as a STEM educator having completed her Bachelor of Science degree in Chemistry and Physics at the University of Guyana, South America.
+After migrating to the United States and teaching Chemistry and General Science at Boys and Girls High School in Brooklyn, Shindy earned a Master or Arts in Science Education at New York University’s Steinhardt School of Education.
+Her interest in emerging digital technologies then led her to complete a Masters in Professional Studies at New York University’s -Tisch-ITP program.

 Shindy has taught locally and internationally from the elementary to post secondary levels and worked in various careers from the banking sector to Wall Street.
-Shindy’s passion for children and youth and her journey as an active parent has led to several large-scale volunteer projects including leading the Parents Association at New York City’s famed LaGuardia Performing Arts High School.
-Shindy has also led youth development projects at her high school alma mater - Queen’s College - in Georgetown, Guyana.
-From 2020 -2022 Shindy led Diversity, Equity, Inclusion and Belonging efforts at Greenwood Music Camp - the world's oldest continuously running residential chamber music camp.
+Shindy’s passion for issues of equity involving children and youth has led to several large-scale volunteer projects.
+She led the Parents Association at New York City’s famed LaGuardia Performing Arts High School; youth development projects at her high school alma mater in Georgetown, Guyana; and Diversity, Equity, Inclusion and Belonging efforts at Greenwood Music Camp - the world's oldest continuously running residential chamber music camp.

 Websites: